 - You will have to deal with the right to see your kids.
 A domestic violence arrest will trigger the Department of Children and Family Services investigation to see if your kids are neglected.
-DCSF can interview your kids without you knowing it by going to your kids’ school and talking to your children at the principle’s office.
-The Department of Children Services will consider domestic violence in your home as a danger for your kids and can take action, such as forcing you into therapy, forcing families to separate or even taking the children away from both parents.
+DCSF can interview your kids without you knowing it by going to your kids’ school and talking to your children at the principal’s office.
+The Department of Children Services will consider domestic violence in your home as a danger for your kids and can take action, such as forcing you into therapy, forcing families to separate, or even taking the children away from both parents.

 - If you have guns at home, the police can confiscate your guns or force to you sell it.
 If you are convicted – you will lose your gun rights (possibly for life because any felony conviction carries automatic lifetime revocation of gun rights).
-Even a misdemeanor conviction for domestic violence (or even simple battery) will trigger 10 years California bar and lifetime federal bar for gun ownership.
+Even a misdemeanor conviction for domestic violence (or even simple battery) will trigger 10 years California bar and a lifetime federal bar for gun ownership.

-- You might not be allowed to go home or even talking to your wife or husband.
+- You might not be allowed to go home or even talk to your wife or husband.
 With an arrest, the police will issue a protective order good for a couple of days; however, if the case is filed in Court, the prosecutor will ask for a stay-away order at the arraignment.
 Usually, the court will issue and serve the protective order to you right in court.
-For this reason, first court appearance by defendants is mandatory – specificially so that the court can serve you with a protective order.
-The court does not care where you will live – their only concern is the safety of your wife (or husband) and they will force you out of your own home without giving it a second though.
+For this reason, the first court appearance by defendants is mandatory – specifically so that the court can serve you with a protective order.
+The court does not care where you will live – their only concern is the safety of your wife (or husband) and they will force you out of your own home without giving it a second thought.

 To avoid all of the above – you must fight your case.
 Hire our firm to defend you in domestic violence Los Angeles prosecution.